Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Introduction

 The remainder of our study is organized as follows.
 Section \ref{sec:method} introduces the fractional Black-Scholes model, discusses the corresponding Shiryaev and Salopek arbitrage strategies and translates them to a discrete-time setting with transaction costs.
-Section \ref{sec:Analysis} presents our Monte Carlo study examining the impact of discretization, transaction costs, model parameters as well as trading horizon and frequency on the strategies.
-Section \ref{sec:concl} concludes and outlines directions for future research.
+Section \ref{sec:Analysis} presents our Monte Carlo study examining the impact of discretization, transaction costs, model parameters as well as trading horizon and frequency on the strategies. {\neu Section \ref{sec:emp} illustrates empirical implementation issues by applying them to an exemplary data set of emerging market stocks.} Section \ref{sec:concl} concludes and outlines directions for future research.